pubnub/pubnub-mcp-server/resources/sdk_docs/unity_presence.md

 #### Return occupancy only

-##### Requires Presence
-Enable the Presence add-on for your key in the Admin Portal.
-For presence events, see Presence Events.

-Return only occupancy for a single channel by specifying the channel and setting IncludeUUIDs to false:
+Requires Presence.
+For a single channel, set IncludeUUIDs to false (or Limit = 0) to return occupancy only.

 ```
 1